CERTCC/SSVC/docs/topics/risk_tolerance_and_priority.md

 # Risk Tolerance and Response Priority

 SSVC enables stakeholders to balance and manage their risks themselves.
-We follow the risk management vocabulary from the [ISO 31073:2022(en) Risk management — Vocabulary](https://www.iso.org/obp/ui/#iso:std:iso:31073:ed-1:v1:en) and define risk as “effect of uncertainty on objectives;” see the original document for notes on the terms in the definition.
+We follow the risk management vocabulary from [ISO 31073:2022(en) Risk management — Vocabulary](https://www.iso.org/obp/ui/#iso:std:iso:31073:ed-1:v1:en) and define risk as “effect of uncertainty on objectives;” see the original document for notes on the terms in the definition.
 A successful vulnerability management practice must balance at least two risks: